US businesses close to the border fight against border closures | ExBulletin

 I’ve made it this far, and I’m just praying that I can hold on until the border opens, Pelton said last month.

-In cities bordering the United States, small businesses are reeling from the economic fallout from the partial closure of North America’s international borders.
+In cities bordering the United States, small businesses are reeling from the economic fallout from the partial closure of the international borders of North America.
 Restrictions on non-essential travel were put in place a year ago to curb the spread of the virus and have been extended almost every month since, with the exception of trade, trucking and critical supply chains.

 Small businesses, residents and local chambers of commerce say the financial toll has been high, as have the disruptions to life in communities where it is common to shop, work and sleep in two different countries.

-Border communities are those that depend economically, socially and yes, for health, on the daily and essential travel of tourist visa holders, “wrote the presidents of 10 chambers of commerce in Arizona, Texas and California. in a letter last month to the Departments of Homeland Security and Transportation called on the government to allow visitors with U.S. tourist visas to enter their states.
+Border communities are those that depend economically, socially and yes, for health, on the daily and essential travel of tourist visa holders, the presidents of 10 chambers of commerce in Arizona, Texas and California wrote in a letter to Homeland last month.
+Security and transport services.
+He called on the government to allow visitors with US tourist visas to enter their states.

 As more Americans are vaccinated against COVID-19 and infection rates decline, many are hoping the restrictions will soon be relaxed.

-U.S. Senator Susan Collins, a Republican from Maine, last month called on the Biden administration to reconsider restrictions on the Canada-U.S. Border, arguing that “common sense exceptions” such as family visits or daily trade should be done for border towns where infection rates were low.
+U.S. Senator Susan Collins, a Republican from Maine, last month called on the Biden administration to reconsider restrictions on the Canada-U.S. Border, arguing that common sense exceptions such as family visits or daily commerce should be made for border towns where infection rates were low.

 However, the Department of Homeland Security announced that the United States, Mexico and Canada have agreed to extend border restrictions on non-essential travel until April 21.